The City of Phoenix Neighborhood Summit 2015 will he held on

 - Sign up to take a free Neighborhood College workshop and learn how to use a paint sprayer or pressure washer to remove graffiti.

 Free paint and supplies will be provided to any group organizing a community cleanup to wipe out graffiti.
 Help spread the word about this effort!
 Please hashtag #GraffitiFreePHX on your personal and neighborhood social media sites.
-Tweet us at @CityofPhoenixAZ or @PHXNeighborhood with your photos removing graffiti during February.
+Tweet us at @CityofPhoenixAZ or @PHXNeighborhood with your photos removing graffiti.
 For more information or to request graffiti-removal supplies, call 602-534-4444.

 Did you know?